Trapigtrogen/Drawpp/README.md

 Processing style graphic library for c++ using OpenGL.
-Support for Windows and Linux desktops and Raspberry Pi 3 upwards
+Support for Windows and Linux desktops and Raspberry Pi 3 upwards.\
+Linux: X11 only.
+Wayland works mostly but support for it isn't prioritized right now.

 # Features
 * Draw lines and basic shapes
 * Render Image as texture
 * Shape class with GameObject like parent-child hierarcy
   * Load SVG to shape (currently draws only the outlines)
+  * SVG to texture for full image
 * Color API
 * Random API
 * Perlin noise generator